alechill/redux-heartbeat/README.md

 Redux-heartbeat is written in Typescript, and only has dependencies on redux types.
 Its own typings are available via the npm package

-It is compiled down to ES6 - if you need support for lower versions please use babel in your own build to do so
+It is compiled down to ES5 in the distribution

 ##License
 MIT